 Since 1998 we have been developing our relationship and commitment with communities in Kenya.
 Most recently we partnered with The Good Shepherd Church in Nairobi Kenya to work in the farming community of Mau Summit.
 We have committed to continue this relationship in 2017 providing economic support to further farming co-operatives and education, conflict resolution and long term economic sustainability.
-If you would like to read more about this project, please take a look at the Peace Potato Project flyer.
+If you would like to read more about this project, please take a look at the Peace Potato Brochure.

 Story of Transformation